6.2.5 Access to employer records

 Section 61 only applies to premises where the employer's records are kept (usually the employer's business premises).
 Where the relevant salary and wage records are in some other place (for example, the offices of the employer's accountant or the employer's home) officers may access those premises.

 Authorised officers do not have power under the child support legislation to access the premises of banks and other financial institutions, parents, or any other third party.
 Officers can only access the premises of a bank or financial institution where the institution is the employer of the payer and the salary and wages records are held on the premises.

 An officer seeking entry to an employer's premises must produce a current authority signed by the Registrar.
 The authority must identify the officer and state that the officer is authorised to exercise the Registrar's powers under section 61.
-Officers who do not produce an authority cannot remain on the land or premises if requested to leave (section 61(2)).
+Officers who do not produce an authority cannot enter or remain on the land or premises if requested to leave (section 61(2)).

 If an employer wants to obtain professional advice, the search should be postponed temporarily.
 Officers should make arrangements to ensure there is no tampering with the records (e.g. the documents or copies of the documents could be sealed in an envelope or box with both the custodian of the papers and the officers signing an undertaking not to open the item until the advice has been received).

 Any claim that the records are subject to legal professional privilege (6.2.6) will be resisted on the grounds that wage records are created to record payments to employees, not for the purpose of obtaining legal advice.